Configuring Flask on Ubuntu Bionic Beaver

 app.py

-app = Flask(__name__)@app.route("/")def index():return "Index!"@app.route("/hello")def hello():return "Hello Cloud Riders!"@app.route("/hello")def hello():return "Hello!"@app.route("/writers")def writers():return "Have a nice day, from the Scaleway Tech Writers!"@app.route("/writers/<string:name>/")def getWriters(name):return nameif __name__ == "__main__":app.run(host='0.0.0.0') -
+:app = Flask(__name__)@app.route("/")def index():return "Index!"@app.route("/hello")def hello():return "Hello Cloud Riders!"@app.route("/hello")def hello():return "Hello!"@app.route("/writers")def writers():return "Have a nice day, from the Scaleway Tech Writers!"@app.route("/writers/<string:name>/")def getWriters(name):return nameif __name__ == "__main__":app.run(host='0.0.0.0') -

-Restart the application using
+Restart the application:

 python3 app.pyTry the URLs in your browser: